 The degree of muscle weakness varies tremendously and can range from a localized form limited to eye muscles to a generalized form in which many muscles are affected.

 Myasthenia gravis may come on gradually or develop rapidly.

 Myasthenia gravis causes weakness of the voluntary muscles – muscles that are under your control.
 Autonomic muscles of the heart and digestive track are usually not affected.

 The muscles most often affected are those that control eye and eyelid movement, facial expression and swallowing.
-Other muscles may be affected as well.

 Neonatal myasthenia gravis generally disappears after birth.